Art of Life

 Art of Life is the fourth studio album by Japanese heavy metal band X Japan, released on August 25, 1993, by Atlantic Records.
-The album consists solely of the 29-minute-long orchestrated title track, which was written and composed by Yoshiki entirely in English and recorded with the Royal Philharmonic Orchestra.
+The album consists solely of the 29-minute orchestrated title track, which was written and composed by Yoshiki entirely in English and recorded with the Royal Philharmonic Orchestra.
 It topped the Oricon chart and has sold over 600,000 copies.
-The album is the band's first after changing their name from simply "X" and the first to feature bassist Heath.
+The album is the band's first after changing their name from simply X and the first to feature bassist Heath.

 Overview

 With the release of two successful studio albums, Blue Blood in 1989 and Jealousy in 1991, X Japan was hugely popular for a metal/rock band in Japan and were selling out the country's largest indoor concert venue, the Tokyo Dome, yearly.
 But in 1992 bassist Taiji left the group and was replaced by Heath.

 Also in 1992, Yoshiki bought a recording studio complex in North Hollywood, California, United States.
-Known as One on One Recording Studios, it would later be renamed Extasy Recording Studios and become the place where recordings for nearly all his projects takes place.
+Known as One on One Recording Studios, it would later be renamed Extasy Recording Studios and become the place where recordings for nearly all his projects take place.
 For the release of Art of Life, X Japan left Sony and signed a deal with Atlantic Records, and like the previous album it was not completely recorded in Japan or Los Angeles, but in several different places, most notably One on One Recording Studios in the US and Abbey Road Studios in London (orchestra only).
 Art of Life was originally intended to be a song on Jealousy, with the album split across two CDs, but the release of the song was postponed by three years.
-According to music critic Tetsushi Ichikawa, the delay was, "because of Yoshiki's 'ruthless' perfectionism on vocal direction.
+According to music critic Tetsushi Ichikawa, the delay was "because of Yoshiki's 'ruthless' perfectionism on vocal direction.
 Furthermore, various business issues eventually stopped the recording of Art of Life and the album Jealousy was released with one piece."